Advice for Incoming Midshipmen

 No matter the situation you are in or the circumstances you face, you have the ability to determine the attitude you hold and the effort you exert.
 Make a conscious choice every day to have a positive attitude and put forth your best effort.

 Do not miss a single opportunity to learn and grow, and make the extra effort to seek out mentors and experiences that will benefit your development.
-I am a firm believer that optimism is a force multiplier.
+The access you have to Navy and Marine Corps leaders in the form of Senior Enlisted Leaders (SELs), Company Officers, Instructors, and other staff is what makes the Naval Academy such a special place.

-Therefore, generate an enthusiasm that is infectious and inspires those around you to achieve excellence.
-Own your experience, focus on what’s in your control, and be the most positive and hardest working person in the room at all times.
+Own your experience, focus on what’s in your control, and be the most positive and hardest-working person in the room at all times.

 Plebe summer revolves around teamwork, plain and simple.

-If you want to excel during plebe summer, you need to be an elite team player, and elite team players all have two things in common: they are humble and they are hungry.
+If you want to excel during plebe summer, you need to be a great team player, and great team players all have two things in common: they are humble and they are hungry.

 Think of others more and think of yourself less!

-Plebe summer is going to challenge you on a daily basis, so embrace the difficult moments, the discomfort, and the pain, and push through.
+Plebe summer is going to challenge you daily, so embrace the difficult moments, the discomfort, and the pain, and push through.

 3. Be the Peer Pressure